-We’ve all had times where we’re given the “gift of feedback,” and it feels less like a present and more like being handed a flaming pile of garbage. 🔥 I remember one of those times like it was yesterday.
+We’ve all had times where we’ve been given the “gift of feedback,” and it feels less like a present and more like being handed a flaming pile of garbage. 🔥 I remember one of those times like it was yesterday.

 My manager was in the process of resigning, and my skip-level manager had taken me aside to share feedback.

 Taken aback, I just stared at him.
 He proceeded to detail the ways in which I had mismanaged my relationship with my manager.